Background pattern

 1. What is Dolmen and what is it used for

-Acetylsalicylic acid belongs to a group of analgesic, antipyretic, and nonsteroidal anti-inflammatory drugs, and ascorbic acid is vitamin C. This medication also contains codeine phosphate.
+Acetylsalicylic acid belongs to a group of analgesic, antipyretic, and non-steroidal anti-inflammatory medications, and ascorbic acid is vitamin C. This medication also contains codeine phosphate.

-Dolmen is indicated for symptomatic relief of occasional mild or moderate pains, such as headaches, dental pain, menstrual pain, and back pain.
+Dolmen is indicated for the symptomatic relief of occasional mild or moderate pain, such as headaches, toothaches, menstrual cramps, and back pain.

 It is also indicated for the treatment of non-rheumatic inflammation and the treatment of rheumatoid arthritis, juvenile arthritis, osteoarthritis, and rheumatic fever.